 Google Classroom approved the platform, creating classes for each academic subject.
-In a question about the learners' commitment and their interest in being present and following up with the lecturer, 75% of the students revealed that they were not keen to attend the platform for the following reasons:
+In a question about the learners' commitment and their interest in being present and following up with the lecturer, 75% of the students revealed that they were

 - 1- Attendance was of little use, as the electronic exam resolved the situation. - 2- There was no commitment for students to be present.